ocean-tracking-network/jb-acoustic-telemetry/_episodes/04-data-analysis-with-glatos.md

 ## MapBox
 Mapbox is a Live Location Platform that can serve up map tiles for use.

-You can create a free account and get an access token here: https://mapbox.com
+You can create a free account and get an access token [at the Mapbox site](https://mapbox.com, "Mapbox Home Page")

 Below we set the access token as an environment variable that Plotly can call.